hightechgrace/broadcasting/README.md

 Not sure if anyone else will find this stuff useful, it's here mostly as a backup / archive for my own use.
 The repository is organized by physical machine:

-* `colorburst` is the main broadcast machine
+* `colorburst` is the main broadcast and sound machine
+    * Local storage for recording only, shared with smb
+	* Video
 		* Black Magic Decklink 4x SDI card
 		* Quad Intel i7, NVidia, Windows 10
-	* Local storage for recording only, shared with smb
 		* Runs obs-studio and airserver
 		* Encodes 12000kbit h.264 in hardware, streams to `spacer`
+	* Audio
+		* Ableton Live for mixing, filtering, and recording
+		* Records multi-channel audio
+		* Generates a rough audio mix that's distributed to `colorburst` and the other video recorders.
+		* VB-Cable A&B Drivers: routing from Ableton to OBS, and from system audio to Ableton.
+		* ASIO4ALL for combining M-Track, VB-Cable, and HDMI grabber devices

 * `spacer` is a Linux transcode server
 	* Dual Intel, NVidia, Ubuntu